Faculty - Sociology

 Biography

-He began teaching at the University of Toledo College of Law in 2016 and received a Prestige Faculty appointment in 2025.
-His scholarship focuses on constitutional law and civil liberties.
-He earned a Bachelor of Arts in General Education from Aquinas College, a small liberal arts school in Grand Rapids, MI, before obtaining a Master of Arts in Philosophy from Western Michigan University.
-While a student at Thomas M. Cooley Law School, he interned with the Cooley Innocence Project, spending two terms working on several rape and murder cases.
+He graduated with a Bachelor of Arts in General Education from Aquinas College, a small liberal arts school in Grand Rapids, MI, before earning a Master of Arts in Philosophy from Western Michigan University.
+He served as an intern for the Cooley Innocence Project while a student at Thomas M. Cooley Law School, where he spent two terms working on several rape and murder cases.

-Professor Goetting lives in Adrian, Michigan, with his wife, Amanda; his sons, Lucas and Samuel; and his dogs, Francie and Stewart.
-Outside the classroom, he enjoys reading, classic movies, and sports.
+Professor Goetting lives in Adrian, Michigan with his wife, Amanda; his sons, Lucas and Samuel; and his dogs Francie and Stewart.
+Outside the classroom, he enjoys reading and watching classic movies.

 Cedrick Heraux